 Meetings shall be conducted according to Robert's Rules of Order.

 A quorum shall consist of at least 40% of the voting membership in good standing.

+Decisions of KHDA will be reached by consensus.
+Consensus is defined as each KHDA member having the opportunity to influence the final decision.
+Seventy five percent of the vote (meeting the quorum requirement) will be considered substantial agreement.

 The October meeting shall be the Annual Meeting of the Corporation.